-Figure 3 shows the wide variation by major industry group in these averages for 2021 -from \$239 per week in accommodation and food services to \$386 per week in mining and utilities.
+Figure 3 shows the wide variation by major industry group in these averages for 2022 - from \$305 per week in accommodation and food services to \$430 per week in finance and insurance.
 On average, the differences among industry groups reflect worker earnings.

 Figure 3.
-2021 Average Weekly Benefit Amount by Industry Sector
+2022 Average Weekly Benefit Amount by Industry

-Average Duration of Benefits
+Average duration of benefits